 Depending on what the job criteria is, employers decide on the type of test to use.
 GreatBizTools offers a couple of examples that test perceptual, verbal, math skills, cognitive skills, visual skills and keyboard skills.

 Employers give priority to applicants who show what they have accomplished in their previous jobs.
-An accomplishment-focused CV is much more powerful than a CV that simply refers to job duties - employers love concrete results.
-Numbers, data, achievements, grades, success and performance will help you stand out from the crowd.
+An accomplishment-focused résumé is much more powerful than a résumé that simply refers to job duties - employers love concrete results.
+Numbers, data, achievements, grades, success and performance will are imperative for a candidate to stand out from the crowd.

 The most demanding employers require candidates to solve problems to show evidence of skills and knowledge.
-So, they might present you with a dilemma or a problem related to the field or the job you are applying for.
-More specifically, they will be looking to see how you solve it, why you have done it in this way, what they would do if they ran into this problem and who they would involve if it happened at work.
+So, you might want to present the candidate with a dilemma or a problem related to the field or the job they're applying for.
+More specifically, you should be looking to see how they solve it, why they have done it in this way, what they would do if they ran into this problem and who they would involve if it happened at work.
 A real-time problem-solving exercise could take the form of a brain teaser or a behavioural interview question.

-While traditional CVs are still relevant and will continue to be for quite some time, this is no excuse for not making use of videos.
+While traditional résumés are still relevant and will continue to be for quite some time, this is no excuse for not making use of videos.
 Quite the contrary, some smart job seekers have started making use of this medium to make a good impression on employers - and it’s working.
 It’s one of the best ways to stand out from the crowd.
-Amongst the other benefits of using a video CV, is that it helps you stay memorable, showing employers that you are creative and can use technology effectively.
+Amongst the other benefits of using a video résumé, is that it helps candidates stay memorable, showing employers that they are creative and can use technology effectively.

-Employers don’t have much time to spend reviewing pointless CVs or going through every single job application.
-As such, they make sure that they create job adverts that attract the right kind of applicants.
-They specify this through the job criteria, years of experience, educational and certification requirements, stating that jobseekers who don’t meet them should not apply.
+Employers don’t have much time to spend reviewing pointless résumés or going through every single job application.
+As such, you should make sure that you create job adverts that attract the right kind of applicants.
+You can specify this through the job criteria, years of experience, educational and certification requirements, stating that jobseekers who don’t meet them should not apply.
 Employers might also create job adverts that go out to a specific target audience – e.g. young people if they are looking for interns, and make sure to advertise the job in places where it can be seen by people in that age group.

-Employers aren’t only interested in the academic qualifications they also want to determine cultural fit.
+As an employer or hiring manager, you shouldn't only be interested in the academic qualifications a candidate posseses, you'll also want to determine cultural fit.
 Personality assessments and questionnaires that test the interest and motivation of the candidate applying for the position can provide this kind of information.
 Screening for personality and motivation helps recruiters understand the intentions of every applicant so that they only get people who are truly passionate about the job.

-Do you know of any more ways to screen CVs?
+Do you know of any more ways to screen résumés?
 Let us know in the comments section below…